 At equinox, due to the Earth’s tilt, the Moon rises a bit sooner than it does at other times of the year.
 As a result, farmers and gardeners receive extra light for gathering crops.

 But what if you’re not a gardener or farmer?
-Never fear.
-The full Moon should inspire the acknowledgement of what else has come to fruition in your lives.
+Never fear, the full Moon may inspire you to acknowledge what has come to fruition in your life.
 What have you accomplished and who is here with us to appreciate it?
 It is a time of having gratitude and giving thanks.

 8 Ways To Celebrate The Harvest Moon

 1) Discover the Native American tribe(s) that once lived where you live.

 A potent way of connecting with nature is to recognize the Native American tribes that historically inhabited the land on which you currently reside.
 This can be done easily at Native Land Digital.